We test the year’s best bike racks for your car, SUV, and pickup truck from popular brands like Thule, Yakima, Kuat, 1UP USA, and more

 Why it’s Great

-With its sturdy frame, high load capacity (70 pounds per bike), and an optional ramp for easy loading, the Yakima StageTwo is the best bike rack for e-bikes.
-We’ve been using and abusing the StageTwo around the Pacific Northwest for the past four months and have come away impressed by its ease of use and overall package.
+With its sturdy frame, high load capacity (70 pounds per bike), and an optional ramp for easy loading, the Yakima StageTwo is the best bike rack for electric bikes.
+We’ve been using and abusing the StageTwo around the Pacific Northwest this season and have come away impressed by its ease of use and overall package.

-The optional ramp integrates nicely into the trays and makes loading and unloading heavy e-bikes a breeze, the sturdy ratcheting arms securely hold bikes in place, and the fit and finish are holding up well.
-Other premium features we’ve come to love are the tilt mechanism that allows easy access to the rear of vehicles, as well as integrated locks (which are included) for peace of mind.
+Highlights of the Yakima StageTwo include a very high max load rating of 70 pounds per bike, excellent build quality and durability, and an optional ramp that makes loading and unloading electric bikes a breeze.
+Other premium features we’ve come to love are the tilt mechanism that allows easy access to the rear of vehicles, as well as integrated locks for peace of mind.
 Finally, the tiered trays keep bikes from touching one another and improve ground clearance, and the anti-sway knob eliminates side to side movement on rough roads.
-All told, the Yakima StageTwo makes the perfect e-bike carrier.
+Overall, the Yakima StageTwo is an excellent choice for those who need to carry heavy e-bikes.

 How it Compares